hazzaRR/ExerciseClassification/README.md

 ## Prototype Experiments

 This project also conducted a pilot study before running the main experiments.
-All the scripts and results from this are located in the 'Prototype' directory.
+All the scripts and results from this are located in the `Prototype` directory.

 ## Running Flask Server